Quick One Rise Cinnamon Rolls From Scratch

 Always activate your yeast before beginning a recipe.
 This way, you know the yeast is good and your baked goods will rise.
 To check if your yeast is good, just add the yeast with a small bit of sugar and warm water (that the recipe calls for) and wait for it to bubble.
 If your yeast doesn't bubble within 5 minutes, it has most likely gone bad.
 There's no point to continue the recipe because it won't rise.

-One Rise Cinnamon Rolls
+Quick One Rise Cinnamon Rolls From Scratch

 Ingredients